ChainTastic/rpf_clotheshop/README.md

 -----------------------------------

-Simple clothes shop for any NPC you whant - YOU CAN HAVE 100+ POSSIBILITES
+Simple clothes shop for any NPC you want - YOU CAN HAVE 100+ POSSIBILITES

-Need for work 100%
+Requirements to work 100%:

 https://github.com/RedEM-RP/redem_roleplay  -- for money work OK